Evidence tips

 For student visas, focus on:

-Every document should be clear, certified where required, and translated by a NAATI-certified translator if not in English.
-Poor-quality documents, blurry scans, unofficial translations, or documents without letterheads, invite additional scrutiny you don't need.
+Every document should be clear, certified where required, and translated by a NAATI-certified translator if it isn't in English.
+Poor-quality documents invite scrutiny you don't need: blurry scans, unofficial translations, letters with no letterhead.

 Ensure absolute consistency

-Inconsistencies between documents, between your application and previous applications, or between your stated intentions and your profile will trigger concern.
-Case officers are trained to spot discrepancies.
+Any mismatch raises concern: between two of your documents, between this application and an earlier one, or between what you say you'll do and what your profile suggests.
+Case officers are trained to spot these gaps.

-If your employment letter says you earn $50,000 annually but your bank statements show deposits of $80,000, that needs explanation.
-If your previous visa application listed a different employer than your current one, make sure the timeline is clear and logical.
-Our platform automatically flags these kinds of inconsistencies before you submit, so you can address them proactively rather than waiting for a case officer to raise concerns.
+If your employment letter says you earn $50,000 a year but your bank statements show $80,000 landing in the account, that gap needs an explanation.
+If an earlier visa application named a different employer than your current one, make the timeline clear and logical.
+Our platform extracts facts from every uploaded document and cross-references them against your form answers, flagging these inconsistencies before submission so you can fix them yourself, instead of a case officer finding them first.

 Tern Tip

-Before you submit, read through your entire application as if you were a sceptical case officer looking for reasons to refuse.
-Does every date match?
-Does your income align across all documents?
-Does your stated purpose match your profile?
-If you spot something that might raise a question, address it with a brief explanation in your supporting statement.
-It's always better to explain proactively than to wait for a request for information.
+Before your application goes in, read the whole thing as if you were a sceptical case officer hunting for reasons to refuse.
+Does every date line up?
+Does your income match across all documents?
+Does your stated purpose fit your profile?
+If something might raise a question, get ahead of it with a short explanation in your supporting statement.
+Far better to explain it up front than to wait for a request for information.

 Know your risk profile

 We've built a Country Risk Tool that uses FOI data to show how your nationality affects processing times and refusal rates across different visa subclasses.
-Understanding where you stand helps you calibrate your application strategy.
+Knowing where you stand tells you how much evidence to put in.
 Knowledge won't change the system, but it helps you navigate it.

-• Visa processing times: FOI Reference DA25/10/00449 — covering approximately 4.5 million visa decisions from July 2024 to September 2025, broken down by subclass, stream, citizenship, and application location
+Visa processing times: FOI Reference DA25/10/00449, covering about 4.5 million visa decisions from July 2024 to September 2025, broken down by subclass, stream, citizenship, and application location

 The Department of Home Affairs does not publicly disclose its country risk classifications or tiering methodology.
 Our risk profiles are modelled from the observable patterns in this FOI data: processing times, refusal rates, and request-for-information frequencies by nationality.